jbur3/hotel-room-allocation/README.md

 - Processes HTTP requests and enables communication with the application.

 #### BookingService.class
 - Provides business logic for allocating guests and calculating biggest revenue.

+#### BookingRequestValidator.class
+- Provides method to validate booking request.

 #### BookingRequest.class
 - Represents a received request.